 Protecting Against Influenza: Advice for Caregivers of Children Less than 6 Months Old Source: U.S. Department of Health and Human Services, CDC

 Provides advice on how to prevent the flu in young children, including how to prevent spreading the flu from a caregiver who gets the flu.
-This site is also available in Spanish.

 The Flu Source: American Academy of Pediatrics

 Provides information on the flu, flu season, symptoms, and treatment as well as prevention, including the flu vaccine and other advice and resources.